oliverabinader/EGAD-BAM-MD5-integrity-check/README.md

 - `.bam` file (alignment file)
 - `.bam.md5` file (locally provided checksum)

-A metadata file is also provided to the use, and it expected MD5 checksums: checksums_unique_lines.csv
+A metadata file is also provided to the user, which contains the expected MD5 checksums: checksums_unique_lines.csv

 ## Pipeline Description